CreativeInquiry/PEmbroider/examples/README.md

 ## PEmbroider_strokes_2

-Demonstration of how the orientation of stitches, relative to strokes, can be precisely controlled.
+Demonstration of how the *orientation of stitches*, relative to design strokes, can be precisely controlled.

 [![](PEmbroider_strokes_2/documentation/PEmbroider_strokes_2_photo.png)](PEmbroider_strokes_2/)<br />[![](PEmbroider_strokes_2/documentation/PEmbroider_strokes_2.png)](PEmbroider_strokes_2/)